SyeedHamid/DataTalent-Capstone-1/analysis.md

-Absolutely, Syeed.
-Here's what you need to round out your GitHub repo:

-analysis.md (or section in README.md)
 Project Analysis
 This project analyzes global temperature anomaly data to uncover meaningful shifts in climate behavior over time.
 Using the HadCRUT4 dataset, we applied statistical smoothing, seasonal decomposition, and machine learning regression to:
 - Identify long-term warming trends and short-term volatility